Adding to the St. Louis Landscape

 Executive Vice President & Shareholder, Institutional Business Unit Leader, Clayco

 BJC HealthCare, the Washington University School of Medicine and the St. Louis Children’s Hospital called for an expansion of multiple facilities.
 The Clayco team, working with Icon Mechanical, took great efforts to protect patients from dust, noise and vibration resulting from construction, which challenged the team as they were already working within the region’s busiest hospital campus.
 The team also assisted with the coordination of traffic and pedestrian routing.

 The project includes a new, 12-story inpatient tower for Barnes-Jewish Hospital, adding 558,000 square feet of hospital space and 406 additional parking spaces below the facility.
 The expansion includes women and infant services by the St. Louis Children’s Hospital NICU, as well as expanded inpatient services for the Siteman Cancer Center.
 The St. Louis Children’s hospital saw a 222,000-square-foot expansion, adding 228 new patient beds, an expanded NICU and additional space for valet parking.

-The new hospital also included an additional two story penthouse which housed the Central Utility Plant.
+The new hospital also included an additional 2-story penthouse which housed the Central Utility Plant.
 The collaborative effort combined the skills and expertise from Clayco, Icon Mechanical, Alberici and S.M.
 Wilson and introduced a unique approach to the project.
 Conceptual design of the core hospital systems were developed early in the project and bid as a prefabricated Penthouse.
 This allowed contractors the ability to build the Penthouse a year before the roof of the building would be constructed.